nodejs/node-addon-examples/website/docs/build-tools/prebuild.md

 This is the specific solution offered by [prebuild](https://github.com/prebuild/prebuild#prebuild).

-> Note that N-API support was added to prebuild in version 8.1.0.
+> Note that Node-API support was added to prebuild in version 8.1.0.

-> [node-pre-gyp](node-pre-gyp.html) is an alternative tool that addresses this same issue.
+> [node-pre-gyp](node-pre-gyp) is an alternative tool that addresses this same issue.

-This page describes the modifications required to an N-API add-on module in order for it to support prebuild.
+This page describes the modifications required to an Node-API add-on module in order for it to support prebuild.

 ## prebuild and prebuild-install